- Town Services

 - Uniform Patrol

-The Surf City Police Department’s Patrol Division is made up of 14 officers divided into 4 platoons that work rotating shifts to provide service to the Town of Surf City 24 hours a day, 7 days a week, 365 days a year.
-Each platoon consists of a sergeant, corporal and two police officers.
+The Surf City Police Department’s Patrol Division is divided into 2 platoons that work rotating hours to provide service to the Town of Surf City 24 hours a day, 7 days a week, 365 days a year.
+Each platoon consists of 2 sergeants, 1 corporals and 5 officers.
 The sergeant serves as the shift supervisor with the corporal acting as an assistant supervisor.